 Not only the online shopping experience, but also the offline shopping experience will adapt accordingly.
 Think of it: The product packaging that is made to stand out on a physical shop shelf, has the most beautiful designs on the front.
 This needs to change when the first view of that product is one from above, as we ‘unbox’ the package brought by the courier.
 Or another example: The physical store that now has a small, dull space in the back to pick up online orders, needs to be transformed into a space where the pickup is the primary experience.
 It’s all about making that great first impression, right?
 As we already stated in our opinion in De Tijd, successful e-commerce companies work from the customer experience inwards.

 In order to meet the expectations and new behaviors of your customers, you will need to flip your e-commerce too.
 Because, once the pandemic will be under control and we will return to normal life, this new habit will stick for sure.
 Do you want to prepare yourself?
-Then I advise you to watch our webinar ‘The Big Flip’, in which I share nine habits that are bound to flip forever.
+Then I advise you to download our white paper ‘The Big Flip’, in which I share nine habits that are bound to flip forever.
 Because you, as a company, will have to flip too in order to meet the expectations and new behaviors of your customers.

 Bart De Waele